She told me to stay away from you. You know what could happen to him. And I nodded resignedly. Yes.

 • • •

 It was that afternoon that I decided to tell my mother about you.

 I’ve met a guy, I said, barely above a whisper.
 I whispered something else in her ear, something that would haunt not only her, but us.
-Mother gazed coldly, and her body stiffened.
+Mother’s gaze turned cold, and her body stiffened.

-My baby, you know what that means.
-Why are you doing this?
+You know what that means.
 Why are you still with him?

-But I don’t know if I’ll ever meet someone like him again.
-Someone who actually likes me.
+I don’t know if I’ll ever meet someone like him again.

 I looked at Mother, at her shrinking gray eyes and sagging skin.
 My eyes flitted to her finger, where a silver ring once lay.